YiMiZh/Where2Live/README.md

 # Where2Live
-This is a project about a house/room renting website by team44.
-Phase txt file contains details.
+This is a project about a house/room renting website.